-I put this recipe together after years of testing and sampling and this is the best red chimichurri recipe I’ve had yet.
+I put this recipe together after years of testing and sampling and this is the best red chimichurri recipe I’ve had yet!
 It has the characteristic punch of flavor without any unnecessary complications.
-I hope you enjoy this smoky sauce and it’s earthy red color as much as we do.
+It’s best when it’s slightly chunky with the perfect balance between bright acidity, smokiness, bite from the garlic and red pepper flakes and rich bold flavor from red pepper and fresh herbs.

 Make sure to also check out my version of the Trader Joe’s chimichurri rice!
 It’s the perfect side to go with a chimichurri themed meal.
 If you still can’t get enough or are just looking for a good compound butter to melt on top of your steak, my chimichurri compound herb butter is just the thing.
 Check out my sauces and condiments archive for more delicious recipes!